RxDB Quickstart

 Delete a document

-You might want to subscribe to data changes so that your UI is always up-to-date with the data stored on disc.
-RxDB allows you to subscribe to data changes even when the change happens in another part of your application, another browser tab, or during database replication/synchronization.
+Subscribe to data changes so that your UI is always up-to-date with the data stored on disk.
+RxDB allows you to subscribe to data changes even when the change happens in another part of your application, another browser tab, or during database replication/synchronization:

 const observable = myDatabase.todos.find({